cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 See {{I-D.irtf-cfrg-hash-to-curve, Section 10.4}} for further discussion on constructing domain separation values.

-Implementations may choose to not let applications control `info` in cases where this value is fixed or otherwise not useful to the application.
-In this case, the resulting protocol is functionally equivalent to an OPRF without public input.
+Implementations of the POPRF may choose to not let applications control `info` in cases where this value is fixed or otherwise not useful to the application.
+In this case, the resulting protocol is functionally equivalent to the VOPRF, which does not admit public input.

 # Security Considerations {#sec}